ContractorCalculator is campaigning to prevent what would be the most devastating change to IR35 since its inception, and we need your help.

 Having imposed the ‘off-payroll working rules’ upon the public sector, HMRC is intent

-on enforcing a private sector rollout, and could do so as
+on enforcing a private sector rollout, and

 which demonstrated its

 crippling impact on public sector projects and industry as a whole.

 Please help us prevent changes to IR35 which would:

 - Expose self employed contractors to excessive taxation

 - Deprive UK industry of essential access to key skills

 - Further incite tax non-compliance and tax evasion.